portis123/hiphopcollabnetworks/README.md

 10. [df_edges_cleaned.csv](df_edges_cleaned.csv): Output of GettingAliasesRemovingCollabs.py containing edges where artists are not collaborating with one of their aliases
 11. [artists_cleaned_after_duplicates.csv](artists_cleaned_after_duplicates.csv): Output of GettingAliasesRemovingCollabs.py containing only those artists contained in the updated edge list (df_edges_cleaned.csv)
 12. [ArtistCountryMusicbrainz.py](ArtistCountryMusicbrainz.py): Python file where the the country for each artist in the dataset is requested through calls to the MusicBrainz API using the musicbrainzngs library
-13. [artist_id_names_country_mb.csv](artist_id_names_country_mb.csv): File in which country information for artists has been inputted mainly based on requests from MusicBrainz as well as research from other sources
+13. [artist_id_names_country_mb.csv](artist_id_names_country_mb.csv): File in which country information for artists has been inputted mainly based on requests from MusicBrainz as well as research from other sources.
+Used in Excel format but saved as csv to be compatible with Github requirements